shivshaa/Astronomical-data-analysis/Notebook-1/README.md

 ADQL is a dialect of SQL (Structured Query Language), which is by far the most commonly used query language.
 Almost everything you will learn about ADQL also works in SQL.

+### Connecting to Gaia
+The library we'll use to get Gaia data is Astroquery.
+Astroquery provides Gaia, which is an object that represents a connection to the Gaia database.

+We can connect to the Gaia database like this:
+## from astroquery.gaia import Gaia

+With tables this big, we generally don't directly download the tables.
+Instead, you use queries to select only the data you want.
+A query is a string written in a query language like SQL; for the Gaia database, the query language is a dialect of SQL called ADQL.